Introduction

 - Any additional comments.

-If you are a customer please open a support ticket as soon as possible and make it clear in the subject that your are reporting a security vulnerability.
+If you are a customer, please open a support ticket as soon as possible and make it clear in the subject that you are reporting a security vulnerability.

-If you are not a customer send all the details to [email protected].
-We have developers in a few time zones so don’t assume you have to leave it till the morning.
+If you are not a customer, send all the details to [email protected].
+We have developers in a few time zones, so don’t assume you have to leave it until the morning.